Black Knot Disease Maintenance

-The Problem with Black Knot Disease
+The Problem with Black Knot Disease:

 Black knot disease damages and kills trees by affecting their branches.
 The spores of this fungus are spread by wind and rain to the young twigs in the spring.
-Black Knot will dwarf and misshape trees, making them stressed and unhealthy, and can infect other healthy trees in your yard, your neighbour’s yard, and throughout your neighbourhood.
+Black Knot will dwarf and misshapen trees, making them stressed and unhealthy, and can infect other healthy trees in your yard, your neighbour’s yard, and throughout your neighbourhood.

 If not controlled, the disease destroys garden aesthetics, disfigures branches, and eventually kills trees.
 Young, infected twigs may die during the first year of infection.
 Larger branches may take several years to show signs of damage.
 The infected trees decline and become more symptomatic with each growing season.
 The infection stresses the entire tree, causing it to weaken, decline and eventually die.

-How to eliminate Black Knot Disease
+How to eliminate Black Knot Disease:

 Fortunately, this fungus is easy to remove by cutting off diseased branches and disposing of them immediately.
 We recommend taking them to the landfill.
 Do not compost or leave them in your yard.